ken107/databind-js/README.md

 ## What's This?
-In the context of MVVM, data binding is used to detect changes to the ViewModel and react by updating the View.
+Data binding allows you to detect changes to your data and react by updating the DOM.

-If you're confused about MVVM, MVC, MVP, MVVMC, or whatever, don't worry.
-You don't need to understand them to use this library.
-Simply, this library lets you listen for changes to your data (ViewModel), and do something about it, such as manipulating the DOM (View).

 ## How To Use
 First add databind.js to your page.